moullos/Mitigate/README.md

 ![](https://github.com/moullos/Mitigate/blob/master/examples/Navigator.PNG?raw=true)

-Hovering over a specific technique in the navigator will provide more context on the enumeration performed.
+Hovering over a specific technique in the navigator will provide more context on the checks performed.
 For an interactive example, take a look [here](https://mitre-attack.github.io/attack-navigator/enterprise/#layerURL=https://raw.githubusercontent.com/moullos/Mitigate/master/examples/result.json).

 ## Contributing
 I will be gradually expanding coverage and testing as availability allows.
 All the enumeration logic resides within the [Tests.cs](./Tests.cs) file and a template for contributing additional enumeration modules is given there.
 If you consider contributing and have further questions don't hesitate to [contact me](https://t.me/mitigate).